-Both the Proposed Action and Alternative A include the application of fertility control to mares released to the range following the gather event.
-Through routine trapping operations every 2-3 years, excess wild horses would be gathered and removed from the range.
-Additional horses within the population would be captured so as to enable implementation of fertility control (vaccines and/or IUDs) to mares.
-Any mares that would be returned to the range would be treated with fertility control (PZP vaccines, GonaCon, IUDs).
+Both the Proposed Action and Alternative A include the application of population control measures to mares released to the range following the gather event.
+Through routine trapping operations every 2-3 years (or as needed), excess wild horses would be gathered and removed from the range.
+Additional horses within the population would be captured so as to enable implementation of population control measures (vaccines and/or IUDs) to mares.
+Any mares that would be returned to the range would be treated with population control measures.
 The overarching goal, whether it occurs in the initial gather event or subsequent operations, would be to achieve the AML and maintain the population within the AML range over the long term.